lazaroblanc/infra/ansible/README.md

 ```

 ### Troubleshooting
-On WSLv1 the host filesystem is mounted with full permissions for everyone.
+On WSL the host filesystem is mounted with full permissions for everyone.
 Create `/etc/wsl.conf` with the following content to mitigate security risk of running Ansible with an `ansible.cfg` from a world-writable directory

 ```